finnito/Science/content/12phy/as91171/5-projectile-motion.md

 ![](../assets/types-of-parabolas.png)

 You need to be able to solve all three types for the exam!
 We have covered Half and full parabolas so far, now we will do __partial parabolas__!.

 ---

-### Partial Parabolas

-- Always use kinematic equations, just like the other two types
-- Always split up your horizontal and vertical information and calculations
-- Very similar problem solving to the other types

----